 Also, remember it might not make a lot of sense to display these testimonials on a dedicated testimonial page.
 So, be sure to adjust the visibility options.

 Engaging the Visitor

-What kind of additions do you have on your website to engage the visitor?
+Has your testimonial section helped boost sales?
 How often do you write review articles to improve your content marketing strategy?